top of page

 At WE, we do allow children the freedom to explore outside on their own (in groups, within

-designated boundaries) and encourage reasonable risk-taking, such as (but not limited to): climbing trees, running and jumping off high places if the child feels comfortable, stepping in
+designated boundaries) and encourage reasonable risk-taking, such as (but not limited to): climbing trees, running and jumping off high places if the child feels comfortable, cutting and carving (with coaching and supervision as needed).
+Children wear emergency whistles in the woods.

 Club Time